openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

     frontend_status: Done

 If the type of an array literal ``[`` ``expr``:sub:`1`, ``...`` , ``expr``:sub:`N` ``]``
-cannot be inferred from the context, then the following algorithm is to be used to infer it from the initialization expressions:
+cannot be inferred from the context, then the following algorithm is used to infer it from initialization expressions:

 .. #.
 If there is no expression (*N == 0*), then the type is ``Object[]``.